NeuroVault/neurovault.github.io/_posts/2016-05-20-super-long-article.md

 If you're interested in performing an image-based meta-analysis, let me make a shameless plug for [NeuroSynth Compose](compose.neurosynth.org), the latest iteration of our open platform for large-scale meta-analysis.
 We are actively working on a web-based interface for image-based meta-analysis using NeuroVault data, which we hope to release in the coming months!

-Also, if you need help accessing NeuroVault data, don't hesitate to reach out!

 ## You turn: help guide the future of NeuroVault

-Overall, for a relatively simple application, NeuroVault has gained remarkable traction in the neuroimaging field, and continues to be used to this date, spanning an impressive amount of neuroimaging statistical maps.
+NeuroVault has gained remarkable traction in the neuroimaging field, and continues to be used to this date, spanning an impressive amount of neuroimaging statistical maps.

 But, as I hope you appreciate now, there is much work to be done to increase NeuroVault adoption and the re-use of this valuable data.

-To help with this effort, please share your thoughts with us [using our survey](https://tally.so/forms/wLP2Oj), and don't hesitate to get in contact.
+To help with this effort, please share your thoughts with us [using our survey](https://tally.so/forms/wLP2Oj).
+Also, don't hesitate to get in contact to share your ideas, or if you need help accessing these data.

 Let's make sure the next decade of open neuroimaging data sharing is even more successful than the last!